Arranged marriage: Stability

-Divorce rates have climbed in the European Union and the United States with increase in autonomous marriage rates.
-The lowest divorce rates in the world are in cultures with high rates of arranged marriages such as the Amish culture of the United States (1%), Hindus of India (3%), and Ultra-Orthodox Jews of Israel (7%).
+The lowest divorce rates in the world are in cultures with high rates of arranged marriages such as the Hindus of India (3%), and Ultra-Orthodox Jews of Israel (7%).
 According to a 2012 study by Statistic Brain, 53.25% of marriages are arranged worldwide.
 The global divorce rate for arranged marriages was 6.3%, which could be an indicator for the success rate of arranged marriages.
 This has led scholars to ask if arranged marriages are more stable than autonomous marriages, and whether this stability matters.
 Others suggest that the low divorce rate may not reflect stability, but that it instead illustrates the difficulty of the divorce process.
 Furthermore, individuals may experience social ostracism upon divorce, leading them to choose to live in a dysfunctional marriage rather than face the consequences of a divorce.
 Also, the perception of high divorce rates attributed to self-arranged marriages in the United States is being called into question.